gnir-work/monitored-ioloop/README.md

 ## Roadmap
 - [x] Add support for the amount of `Handle`'s on the event loop
 - [x] Add an examples folder
+- [x] Add loop lag metric (Inspired from nodejs loop monitoring)
 - [ ] Add visibility into which `Handle` are making the event loop slower
+- [ ] Add easier integration with `uvicorn`
 - [ ] Add easier integration with popular monitoring tools like Prometheus
-- [ ] Add easier integration with `uvicorn`

 ## Credits
-I took a lot of inspiration from the [uvloop](https://github.com/MagicStack/uvloop) project with everythin regarding the user interface of swapping the IO loop.
+* I took a lot of inspiration from the [uvloop](https://github.com/MagicStack/uvloop) project with everything regarding the user interface of swapping the IO loop.
+* The great pycon talk - https://www.youtube.com/watch?v=GSiZkP7cI80&t=16s